 We have seen several examples showing that semantic dependencies can be more complicated than might first appear, varying according to the execution and even the implementation.
-This raises several questions, of which the first is: What exactly is an execution?
+This raises several questions, of which the first is...

 3 What is an Execution?